pingidentity/pingone-sample-registration/python/README.md

 # Prerequisites
 You will need the following things:
-- PingOne for Customers Account  - If you don’t have an existing one, please register it.
+- PingOne for Customers Account  - If you don’t have an existing one, please register for a Free Trial Account here: https://developer.pingidentity.com
-- An worker application.
+- A Worker application instance.
 Instructions for creating one can be found [here](https://apidocs.pingidentity.com/pingone/customer/v1/api/guide/p1_gettingStarted/#Configure-an-application-connection).
 - To have installed [Python 3](https://www.python.org/downloads/)